illia-ilin/illia-ilin.github.io/_notes/Public/ChatGPT's 30 Days of DevOps.md

 #### **Day 4: Configuration Management**
 - Read: [Introduction to Configuration Management](https://www.redhat.com/en/topics/automation/what-is-configuration-management)
-- Practice: [Set up and use Ansible for configuration management](https://www.ansible.com/resources/get-started)
+- Practice: [Set up and use Ansible for configuration management](https://www.ansible.com/resources/get-started) **UPD:** The link for practice is for Ansible Automation Platform, which is a commercial, enterprise-grade solution built on top of the open-source Ansible project.
+So I recommend to start from the [Ansible community documentation](https://docs.ansible.com/).
+Also, I started to practice with ["Ansible for DevOps.
+Server and configuration management for humans"](https://leanpub.com/ansible-for-devops) by [Jeff Geerling](https://leanpub.com/u/geerlingguy).

 #### **Day 5: Version Control**
 - Read: [Git Branching and Merging Strategies](https://www.atlassian.com/git/tutorials/comparing-workflows)